Close Menu

 Heated Rivalry Season 1

 Both characters’ cultural identities influence their decisions and approach to romance as much as their status as athletes does.
-Much of the way that the series approaches love isn’t about forgetting circumstances, but rather looking at how the men navigate them.
+Much of the way the series approaches love isn’t about forgetting the circumstances, but about how the men navigate them.
 How do they come to peace with them, and how do they decide to push back?

 Conversations about Heated Rivalry and particularly the journey that Shane goes through as he begins to realize that he is gay and not bisexual like Ilya need to take into consideration that the weight Shane carries as an Asian professional athlete is different than Scott or Ilya.